How to Access Property Records in Minnesota

 Unlike voluntary liens, involuntary liens are imposed against your will when you fail to pay a debt.
 There are three main types, but you might see many other specific types during a property history search.

-If someone does work on your property, like a contractor, laborer, landscaper, or material supplier, and you do not pay them what you owe, they can place a mechanic's lien on your property.
+- Mechanic's Liens - If someone does work on your property, like a contractor, laborer, landscaper, or material supplier, and you do not pay them what you owe, they can place a mechanic's lien on your property.
 If you sell the property, they will be paid from the proceeds.

-Everyone who owns property in Minnesota must pay taxes on it.
+- Tax Liens - Everyone who owns property in Minnesota must pay taxes on it.
 If you fail to pay your annual property taxes, the county can impose a lien and eventually foreclose and sell your house at auction.

-Other types of creditors use judgment liens to try to get paid what they are owed.
+- Judgment Liens - Other types of creditors use judgment liens to try to get paid what they are owed.
 They first must take you to court, and if the judge finds in favor of the creditor, they can foreclose and sell your home to pay off what you owe them.

 The Process of Property Liens in Minnesota